aabbtree77/adast/README.md

 The knife motion exhibits discontinuities after dozens of minutes.
 Once the machine is cooled, it works again, initially.
 It is not clear if this is due to some burnt resistors that control some relays, or the motor.

-We started working on a new system.
-It will produce a better motor control with a frequency inverter which will allow variable motor speed.
+We have begun work on a new system that will produce better motor control with a frequency inverter, enabling variable motor speed.

 <table>
 <tr>